vispo/TwoStateButton/README.md

 # TwoStateButton

- TwoStateButton by Jim Andrews, May, 2021.
+ TwoStateButton by Jim Andrews
+ ## Installation
+ Link to TwoStateButton.js in the head of the HTML file.

+ ## Notes
  I used an earlier version of this in [NeoNio](http://vispo.com/nio/neo).
  Works with mouse or touch, and is accessible.
 The CSS for this element must set the width and height of the button, and should set cursor to pointer.